 Are you planning to celebrate your birthday in Seattle?

 First of all, happy birthday!
 We got you the best gift of all: the gift of not having to plan your own birthday.
-Or at the very least, we did most of the leg work for you by putting together this list of birthday activities in Seattle.
+We did most of the work for you by putting together this list of birthday activities in Seattle.
 Whether you’re a local or just coming into the Emerald City for the big day there’s something on this list that will make you feel special, from swanky rooftop bars and romantic restaurants to dance parties and hot tub boats.

-Psst: this list is for the grown-ups, but if you’re celebrating a kiddo’s birthday check out our guide to fun things to do with kids in Seattle.
+Note: this list is for the adults but if you’re celebrating a kiddo’s birthday check out our guide to fun things to do with kids in Seattle.

-Here are the top 20 ways to celebrate a birthday in Seattle:
+Here are our top suggestions for things to do for your birthday in Seattle:

 Birthday bites